jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-33.md

 {{< l a="Enki" >}}
-7} I have set you as a watchman for the house of Israel; therefore you shalt hear the word at my mouth, and warn them from me.
+7} I have set you as a watchman for the Israelites; therefore you shalt hear the word at my mouth, and warn them from me.
 8} When I say unto the wicked, O wicked [man,] you shalt surely die; if you dost not speak to warn the wicked from his way, that wicked [man] shall die in his iniquity; but his blood will I require at thine hand.

 9} Nevertheless, if you warn the wicked of his way to turn from it; if he do not turn from his